 Each client that participates in an Aggregate Order will generally participate at the average share price for all of the Aggregate Orders on a given day, and pay a proportional share of any commission, subject to differences due to a client having a commission recapture arrangement.
+However, if an order is sent to multiple brokers then certain clients with smaller orders will receive the average price from the broker who executed their order instead of the average price for all transactions executed across all brokers.
 If implementing a trade requires transactions over several days, each day's execution shares and average price on all Aggregate Orders for that day shall be allocated by the end of each trading day or no later than the next trading day, based on the initial preallocation.